CCHei6230/RE-ACWH/README.md

 # Access Code World Hacker Reamke

-This ongoing project is a remake of the game "Access Code World Hacker", which I developed during my studies (November 2022 – February 2023).
+This ongoing project is a remake of the game "Access Code World Hacker", which I developed during my studies (2022.11 – 2023.2).

 The remake focuses on training in program structure by centering on the code, while also introducing changes to the gameplay and visual presentation.